Mexican Street Tacos with Carne Asada

 Instructions

-• OPTIONAL STEP: Dice the meat into 1/4" pieces.
-Add the chunks of carne asada to the skillet and brown on all sides.
+• OPTIONAL STEP (*Note 3): Dice the meat into 1/4" pieces.
+Add the chunks of carne asada to a pre-heated skillet over medium high and brown on all sides.
 Remove to a large bowl and cover with a kitchen towel to keep in the heat.

 • Build the tacos: Place two tortillas on top of each other and add steak, diced onions and cilantro.
 Enjoy immediately.